 The EU General Data Protection Regulation (GDPR) is a new EU regulation that will come into force on 25 May 2018.
 It will strengthen the current rules under the Data Protection Act (1998) by introducing new obligations for organisations and rights for individuals.

-These changes will impact how recruiters and recruitment businesses process candidate and client data.
-It is therefore essential that recruiters familiarise themselves with these changes and begin preparing.
+GDPR will impact how recruiters and recruitment businesses process candidate and client data.
+It is essential that recruiters familiarise themselves with these changes and begin preparing.